xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 received from the S/PDIF and/or ADAT receive core.
 The external frequency is calculated through counting samples in a given period.
-Either the reference clock to the CS2100 is then generated based on the reception of these samples or the timing information is provided to lib_sw_pll to generate the phase-locked clock on-chip (xCORE-AI only).
+Either the reference clock to the CS2100 is then generated based on the reception of these samples or the timing information is provided to lib_sw_pll to generate the phase-locked clock on-chip (xcore.ai only).

 If an external stream becomes invalid, the *Internal Clock* timer event will fire to ensure that valid master clock generation continues regardless of cable unplugs etc. Efforts are made to